Body parts, gear found after Italian avalanche

-Officials initially feared 13 hikers were still missing, but the province of Trento reduced the number of people unaccounted-for to five, after eight others checked in with authorities.
+Officials initially feared 13 hikers were missing, but the province of Trento reduced the number of people unaccounted for to five, after eight checked in with authorities.

-Rain hampered the search Monday, but sunny weather on Tuesday allowed helicopters to bring more rescue teams up to the site on the Marmolada glacier, east of Bolzano in the Dolomite mountains, even as hopes dimmed of finding anyone alive.
+Rain hampered the search Monday, but sunny weather yesterday allowed helicopters to bring more rescue teams to the Marmolada glacier, east of Bolzano in the Dolomite mountains, even as hopes dimmed of finding anyone alive.

-A huge chunk of the glacier cleaved off Sunday, sparking an avalanche that sent torrents of ice, rock and debris plowing down the mountainside onto unsuspecting hikers below.
+A huge chunk of the glacier cleaved off Sunday, sending torrents of ice, rock and debris down the mountainside onto unsuspecting hikers.
 At least seven people were killed, officials said.

 Nicola Casagli, a geologist and avalanche expert at Florence University, said the impact of the glacier collapse on the hikers was greater than a mere snow avalanche and would have taken them completely by surprise.